 Christian Feiland is a media professional and the co-founder of the Foreign Media Association (FMATurkey.org) in Turkey.
 He has a strong connection to Istanbul, where he also contributes to the welfare of street animals in his free time.
 Feiland is also the owner of BustedTails.com / KirikKuyruk.com, a portal dedicated to helping street animals in the region.
-His extensive experience in media includes roles such as TV journalist, cameraman, director, and PR advisor at Frame34 Ltd, a company specializing in film, broadcast, TV & video production, social media, and internet videos.
+His extensive experience in media includes roles such as TV journalist, cameraman, director, and PR advisor at Frame34.com, a company specializing in film, broadcast, TV & video production, social media, and internet videos.
 His commitment to both media and social causes in Istanbul is evident through his various professional and volunteer activities.

-The TV-Journalist, fixer, cameraman & director Christian Feiland became a “globe trotter” as an infant due to his father´s job.
+Christian Feiland became a “globe trotter” as an infant due to his father´s job.
 As a toddler he has lived for 4 years in Istanbul and as teenager he has spent 3 years in Karachi, Pakistan, where he graduated from the Karachi American School in 1990.

 In 1992 he passed his Abitur in Leverkusen, Germany and moved to Berlin where he began to study at the TU Berlin.
 Shortly afterwards he started his media career at Kiss FM Berlin as a radio presenter and journalist – a jump in at the deep end, as no one was in the know.
 Learning by doing.
 A year later, he started at Media Port Berlin as a TV writer and director.
 He lives in Istanbul since 1997.